gpakosz/PPK_ASSERT/README.md

   `ERROR` level but instead rely on a user provided `throwException` function that will likely `abort()` the program
 - `PPK_ASSERT_MESSAGE_BUFFER_SIZE`
+- `PPK_ASSERT_DISABLE_IGNORE_LINE`: disables the injection of a `static bool` variable used to keep track whether the assertion should be ignored for the remaining lifetime of the program.

 If you want to use a different prefix, provide your own header that includes `pempek_assert.h` and define the following: